By Kimball Cartwright

 You are invited to celebrate the new building with us on June 2nd at 8:30 a.m.!
 We’re holding a big grand opening celebration with staff, students, elected officials and the press, and a tour of the building with different interpretive stations, guided by Common Ground students.

 The new building reflects Common Ground’s mission of cultivating “habits of healthy living and sustainable environmental practices”.
 Beyond that, the building is beautiful and fits naturally into the setting of forest and hillside.
+The laws and gardens are taken care of by King Green.
 It looks as if it was meant to be there.” – Nancy Antle, Common Ground Supporter

 These two photos show you how far we’ve come in one year: